High-dimensional variable selection with heterogeneous signals: A precise asymptotic perspective: Numerical experiments

 \section{Numerical experiments}

-In this section, we first numerically investigate the probability for MS to achieve exact recovery of the true model with growing ambient dimension $p$ under both homogeneous and heterogeneous signal setup.
+In this section, we first numerically investigate the probability for MS to achieve exact recovery of the true model with growing ambient dimension $p$ under both homogeneous and heterogeneous signal setups.
 Our results show that while MS exhibits model consistency under the homogeneous signal regime, it completely fails to do so under the heterogeneous signal regime, which is consistent with Theorem \ref{thm: Thresholding fails in ARMW}.
-We then conduct simulation experiments to demonstrate superiority of ETS over competing methods including LASSO and MS as signal strength grows or signal heterogeneity grows.
+We then conduct simulation experiments to demonstrate the superiority of ETS methods over competing methods including LASSO and MS as signal strength grows or signal heterogeneity grows. { For ETS methods, we only include ETS-IHT and ETS-PICASSO methods.
+For ETS-PICASSO we used \texttt{picasso} package in R which uses the PICASSO method for solving the LASSO problem}.
 To this end, we mention that we do not numerically compare {\em exact} BSS in this section mainly due to computational issues.
-In most of our simulation setups we consider $p$ in thousands and BSS generally suffers from high computational costs in such regimes, even with the help of modern optimization tools such as Gurobi \citep{hastie2020best}.
-Instead, we focus on LASSO and ETS, both of which are two different computational surrogates of the BSS problem.
+In most of our simulation setups, {we consider $p$ in thousands and exact BSS suffers from high computational costs in such regimes, which is also a limitation of the commercial solver Gurobi \citep{hastie2020best}. \cite{bertsimas2020sparse, hazimeh2022sparse, xie2020scalable} have made efforts to overcome this computational bottleneck by considering different methods for solving approximate versions of BSS.
+In particular, they all consider different regularized versions of BSS which is beyond the scope of this paper, and hence we do not include those in the numerical experiments.} Instead, we focus on LASSO and ETS, both of which are two different computational surrogates of the BSS problem. \sapta{probably need to change this line. should we add approximate BSS in the simulations?}